The 20 Best Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency Doctors Near Me in Maryland, US

 English

-Ty Lai is a Physiatrist in Baltimore, Maryland.
+Ty Lai is a Physiatrist practicing medicine in Baltimore, Maryland.
 Dr. Lai is rated as an Advanced provider by MediFind in the treatment of Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
-His top areas of expertise are Familial Paroxysmal Nonkinesigenic Dyskinesia, Dopa-Responsive Dystonia, Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, and Spasticity.
-Dr. Lai is currently accepting new patients.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Dopa-Responsive Dystonia, Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, Familial Paroxysmal Nonkinesigenic Dyskinesia, and Spasticity.

 Advanced in Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency